SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Introduction

-In this work, we take a step forward in advancing SKEL-based human mesh recovery.
-We observe that estimating SKEL parameters in a coarse-to-fine manner significantly improves performance.
-Specifically, our transformer encoder first predicts coarse camera and SKEL parameters, while the decoder refines these estimates progressively, layer by layer, leading to more accurate and stable results.
-To address challenges arising from diverse camera viewpoints, we incorporate camera intrinsic estimation following CameraHMR~\cite{patel2024camerahmr}, which enhances the robustness of the reconstructed mesh across varying perspectives.
-Moreover, by leveraging the high-quality SMPL estimations provided by the recent 4DHuman dataset, we generate large-scale, high-fidelity SKEL annotations to form the 4DHuman-SKEL dataset, enabling more reliable training for SKEL estimation.
+In this work, we advance SKEL-based human mesh recovery by proposing SKEL-CF, a new framework for estimating SKEL parameters.
+Similar to HSMR~\cite{xia2025hsmr}, SKEL-CF follows a standard transformer-based encoder–decoder architecture.
+However, unlike HSMR, which applies supervision only at the final layer, we adopt a coarse-to-fine estimation strategy, which is inspired by DETR~\cite{detr,zhu2020deformable}: the encoder predicts initial coarse camera extrinsics and SKEL parameters.
+The decoder then predicts the residual to refine the prediction.
+Moreover, by iteratively refining the predictions layer by layer in the decoder, with supervision applied at each decoder layer, we empirically observe further improvement.
+To handle diverse camera viewpoints, we incorporate camera intrinsic estimation following CameraHMR~\cite{patel2024camerahmr}.
+This improves robustness across different perspectives and reduces depth and scale ambiguity.
+Finally, leveraging the high-quality SMPL estimations from CameraHMR~\cite{patel2024camerahmr}, we generate large-scale and high-fidelity SKEL annotations to construct HMR-SKEL dataset.
+This dataset provides reliable supervision and enables more effective training for SKEL estimation.
+We position SKEL-CF as a SKEL-specific recovery pipeline that jointly addresses annotation quality, perspective ambiguity, and constrained biomechanical parameter regression.

-Empirically, our proposed SKEL-CF achieves substantial performance gains across diverse benchmarks.
-On the challenging MOYO dataset~\cite{moyo}, SKEL-CF reaches 85.0 MPJPE and 51.4 PA-MPJPE, significantly outperforming the previous SKEL-based state-of-the-art HSMR~\cite{xia2025hsmr}, which reports 104.5 and 79.6, respectively.
-Furthermore, SKEL-CF attains comparable or superior quantitative performance to leading SMPL-based approaches such as CameraHMR~\cite{patel2024camerahmr} across multiple datasets, including 3DPW~\cite{3dpw}, EMDB~\cite{kaufmann2023emdb}, and MOYO~\cite{moyo}, while producing biomechanically faithful and visually consistent mesh reconstructions (See igure~\ref{fig:teaser} (c)) These results position SKEL-CF as a robust and anatomically realistic solution for practical human mesh recovery in real-world scenarios.
-We also conduct ablation studies to validate the contribution of each proposed component in our framework.
+Empirically, SKEL-CF achieves substantial improvements across multiple benchmarks.
+On the challenging MOYO dataset~\cite{moyo}, it achieves 85.0 MPJPE and 51.4 PA-MPJPE, significantly outperforming the previous SKEL-based state-of-the-art HSMR~\cite{xia2025hsmr}, which reports 104.5 and 79.6, respectively.
+To further evaluate performance on challenging motions, we construct \textit{MOYO-HARD} by removing the first and last 25\% of frames from each sequence, where subjects are typically in static poses.
+On this subset, SKEL-CF achieves 90.0 MPJPE and 61.5 PA-MPJPE, compared with 120.0 and 97.7 for HSMR.
+In addition, SKEL-CF achieves comparable or better performance than leading SMPL-based methods such as CameraHMR~\cite{patel2024camerahmr} on 3DPW~\cite{3dpw}, EMDB~\cite{kaufmann2023emdb}, and MOYO~\cite{moyo}, while producing more biomechanically realistic and visually consistent human meshes (Fig~\ref{fig:teaser}(c)).
+We also perform extensive ablation studies to validate the effectiveness of each component in SKEL-CF.

 To conclude, our key contributions are summarized as follows: